wjf0214/awesome-stars-wjf0214/README.md

 *   [chinayangxiaowei/marktext-chinese-language-pack](https://github.com/chinayangxiaowei/marktext-chinese-language-pack) - Simplified Chinese language pack for marktext

-*   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Community effort to create roadmaps, guides and other educational content to help the developers get an idea about the software development landscape, learn and grow in their career.
+*   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.